 You might be wondering why your ESXi Root Account get’s Locked.
 Well, if you see VMware is tightening the security of ESXi for its every version of vSphere ESXi.

 When you try to log in your ESXi root account with a wrong password you would be locked for sure, but you get locked even if you try with a correct password.
-You might wonder what the heck going on!
+Also, you might wonder what the heck going on!
 You would probably get the below error:

 ‘’Remote access for ESXi local user account ‘root’ has been locked for n seconds after xxx failed login attempts’’.